Was Tajik leader’s rant at Putin defiance or a plea for greater dependence?

 The Tajik president was not demanding that Russia be less interfering, they argue.
 On the contrary, he wants Moscow to commit more – in monetary terms, to be exact – to countries like his own.
 That outcome would see an increase in dependence, not a dilution of it.

-Rahmon’s speech, delivered without notes, was an often-incoherent ramble of recriminations, aimed at no one partner in particular.
+Rahmon’s speech, delivered without notes, was an often incoherent ramble of recriminations, aimed at no one partner in particular.

-He opened by complaining about the 5+1 format increasingly favoured by nations seeking to engage with Central Asia as a collective, rather than one-on-one.
+He opened by complaining about the 5+1 format increasingly favoured by nations seeking to engage with Central Asia as a collective, rather than one on one.

 “All these quintets, we’re already up to our neck in them.
 It’s all just chatter… Just for show.
 No effect,” he said with a dismissive gesture.
 “America plus Central Asia, South Korea plus Central Asia, Japan plus Central Asia, soon we’ll probably have Pakistan plus Central Asia, and India plus Central Asia.”